Why do Wasps like my Teak Garden Furniture?

 - Find the nest - The first defence is to track down the wasp’s nests and call in your local pest contractor to deal with it.
 This requires patience and quiet observation to follow the line of flight so they will lead you to their nest.
 Although the best and primary solution, it is not always possible

 - Make your own repellent - It is reputed that wasps dislike the smell of peppermint oil.
 Some people swear by mixing a little peppermint oil and water and spraying it on the teak.
-I think this is a treatment to use when eating outside to keep wasps at bay, rather than protecting your teak garden furniture 24/7
+I think this is a treatment to use when eating outside to keep wasps at bay, rather than protecting your teak garden tables and chairs 24/7

 - If neither of these methods work, we would recommend using our Anti-Wasp treatment which we can supply.
 It is very easy to apply by wiping the surfaces with the liquid applied to a cloth and letting it dry and then repeating – job done.
 Best to do it in the early summer and then follow up with another treatment if necessary, later in the summer.
 These treatments will deter, but not kill, the wasps and is safe to use.
 Although this phenomenon is very annoying and unsightly, don't panic as no lasting damage will be done to your teak furniture.
 With the passing of time the silvery colour will return.
 If you were so inclined, sanding with a fine sand paper will restore the original colour and the weathering process will start again, but it is not necessary and letting nature take its course is the easiest.

-For more information to purchase this product pop us an email here we would love to hear from you.
+For more information and to purchase this product for your teak garden furniture, pop us an email here - we would love to hear from you.

 The Chic Teak Team